kaklakariada/portmapper/README.md

 ### Router not found

-- Check if UPnP is activated in your router's settings.
+- Check if your router supports UPnP and it is activated in your router's settings.
 - Use a different UPnP library in the settings.
 Please note that `DummyRouterFactory` is just for testing.
 - Check if a network bridge is active on your computer.
 Try to deactive it as it may [prevent detection of the router](https://sourceforge.net/p/upnp-portmapper/bugs/75/#54ef).
 - Set Log level to `TRACE` in the settings, connect again and check the log.